jarun/buku/README.md

   - `-S` : match all the keywords in URL or title.
 Order is irrelevant.
   - Search results are indexed serially.
 This index is different from actual database index of a bookmark record which is shown within `()` after the URL.
 - AES256 is used for encryption.
 Optionally specify (`-t`) the number of hash iterations to use to generate key.
 Default is 8 iterations.
 - Encryption is optional and manual.
 If you choose to use encryption, the database file should be unlocked (`-k`) before using buku and locked (`-l`) afterwards.
 Between these 2 operations, the database file lies unencrypted on the disk, and NOT in memory.
-Also, note that the database file is <i>unecrypted on creation</i>.
+Also, note that the database file is <i>unencrypted on creation</i>.

 # Examples
 1. **Add** a new bookmark with title `Linux magazine` & tags `linux news` and `open source`: